Organic Gardening, Sustainability, and DIY Projects

 Where should I start if I’m a complete gardening beginner?

-- Read and watch videos from trusted sources.
+• Read and watch videos from trusted sources.
 Get inspiration from blogs like Lovely Greens, gardening books, and gardening TV.
 YouTube is a great place for information!
-I also recommend reading this article on 15 Mistakes that Beginner Gardeners Make.
+I also recommend reading this article 15 Mistakes that Beginner Gardeners Make.
 It will help you avoid some of the pitfalls.

 What gardening zone are you in?

-- I live in the Isle of Man, a crown dependency of the United Kingdom.
-We’re in the middle of the sea between England and Ireland and have a unique climate.
+• I live in the Isle of Man, a crown dependency of the United Kingdom.
+We’re located in the middle of the sea between England and Ireland, with a unique climate.
 Technically, we are zone 9a, using the USDA system, thanks to the Gulf Stream that flows around the British Isles.
 However, we have the same latitude (54.3240° N) as the middle of Canada.
-That means our winters are long and dark and have longer stints of cold.
+That means our winters are long and dark, with longer periods of cold.
 To put our climate into perspective, we’re almost as far north as southern Alaska but are considered to have the same gardening zone as parts of northern Florida.
-Weird huh?
-The USDA system doesn’t correspond well with our region, and there’s no way that I can grow many warm-weather crops outdoors.
-That’s why I often refer to my zone as similar to zone 8.
+The climate and growing conditions here are very similar to those of the Pacific Northwest of the United States.